-CAUS encourages students to learn at their own pace, studying in a variety of formats that include both accelerated courses that run from four to eight weeks and semester-long courses.
-CAUS offers face-to-face as well as online options, and courses that meet evenings, Saturdays and even weekdays.
+We encourage students to learn at their own pace, studying in a variety of formats that include both accelerated courses that run from four to eight weeks and semester-long courses.
+Notre Dame offers face-to-face as well as online options, and courses that meet evenings, Saturdays and even weekdays.
 With four semesters each year, and concentrated sessions in the winter and summer, students may complete as few as three credits per year or as many as 30 credits.

 Students may also study in a cohort, a group of 20 to 25 students who advance through the program together and ultimately graduate together.
+They offer students a supportive group of like-minded students and help you build lasting personal and professional relationships—great for networking!
 Cohorts take one course at a time, while studying year round.
 This cohort structure provides an embedded support system that keeps each adult student motivated toward degree completion.
 Classes meet the same day and time throughout the program, as professors use a proven curriculum emphasizing experiential learning that is relevant to today's workplace issues.